Ishan5529/quiz-it-by-ishan-singh/README.md

 [neetoDeploy Review](https://www.neeto.com/neetodeploy) is enabled on this application.
 Thus all PRs will have a review app and once the PR is merged to main, it will be deployed to production instance.
-The neetoDeploy instance for BlogIt is hosted in `neeto-engineering` organization.
+The neetoDeploy instance for QuizIt is hosted in `neeto-engineering` organization.

 ## About BigBinary